- Hyperimmune Bovine Colostrum

 Bovine colostrum has been shown effective in treating diarrhea and infections.
 There is no evidence that it can be used to treat cancer.

 Bovine colostrum is the milk produced by cows for the first several days following birthing.
 It is rich in antibodies, growth factors, cytokines, and protects the newborn calf from infections.
 Bovine colostrum has been used as a dietary supplement since last decade.
 Studies in humans have shown that it has several beneficial effects.
-Bovine colostrum may contain high levels of estrogen.
-Individuals with hormone-sensitive cancer or who are allergic to dairy products should avoid bovine colostrum.
+Bovine colostrum contains trace amount of estrogen.
+Individuals with hormone-sensitive cancer should discuss with their doctors before consumption.
+Individuals allergic to dairy products should avoid bovine colostrum.

 A few studies in humans suggest that bovine colostrum improves exercise performance.